Updated 16 December 2014

 Rehab & Maintenance of a Legendary Nakamichi Cassette Deck

-Here's the Nak 680ZX partially undressed.
-First evaluation of the insides about to commence.
+Above is a photo of the Nak 680ZX partially undressed.
+Preliminary evaluation of the insides about to commence.

-Refer to the BleusNak CyberSpot main page for additional info on this deck and other cassette deck beauties.
+Refer to the BleusNak CyberSpot main page for additional info on this deck and other Nakamichi cassette decks.

 this step ensures tape path movement is ideal and correct for tape record and playback performance.

-Intro and chronological status of project activities will be posted here.......
+Chronological status of project activities & replacement parts cost will be posted here.......

 For those that are seeking expert advice and technical services for Nakamichi 680ZX and other cassette decks,